 To ensure a smooth experience, it's advisable to arrive at least 60 minutes before your event.
 This allows ample time for parking, locating your seat, and exploring the historic venue.
 Latecomers will be seated during an appropriate pause in the performance, at the discretion of the house staff.

-The San Gabriel Valley Symphony is a professional orchestra created by working musicians and local leaders to reflect and serve the San Gabriel Valley—focusing on community engagement and social impact.
+Arts Bridging The Gap's San Gabriel Valley Symphony is a professional orchestra created by working musicians and local leaders to reflect and serve the San Gabriel Valley—focusing on community engagement and social impact.
 Our mission is to show the next generation in the SGV that a career in the arts is not only possible, but capable of creating real change in their communities and beyond.